|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Duration||3 years full-time|

-The internet is a socially productive, culturally rich and successful information and communications environment.
+With more than three billion users, the internet is an enormous, culturally rich information and communications environment.

-In the Internet Communications major you can examine the human dimension of the internet: how people network, collaborate and share information through internet communications, media and design.
+In this major, you will explore the human dimension of the internet, including how people network, collaborate and share information through internet communications, media and design.

 Internet Communications is offered as part of the Bachelor of Arts.
-You may create a degree that suits your individual needs by enhancing your studies with a secondary major in:
+You may create a degree that suits your individual needs by enhancing your studies with a secondary major.
+This area can also be studied within the web media stream of the Bachelor of Arts (Mass Communication).

 You can also study Internet Communications as part of a Science and Arts double degree.